With 'Live At The Apollo,' James Brown Invented The Live Album

 The Album Inspired A Proto-Punk Classic

-James Brown is the hardest working man in showbiz, and as such he’s inspired a lot of musicians from different genres to up their games.
+James Brown was the hardest working man in showbiz, and as such he’s inspired a lot of musicians from different genres to up their games.
 MC5 guitarist Wayne Kramer said that one of the main inspirations behind their blistering track “Kick out the Jams” was Brown’s Live at the Apollo, he explained:

 Our whole thing was based on James Brown.
 We listened to Live at the Apollo endlessly on acid.
 We would listen to that in the van in the early days of 8-tracks on the way to the gigs to get us up for the gig.
 If you played in a band in Detroit in the days before The MC5, everybody did 'Please, Please, Please' and 'I Go Crazy.'
 These were standards.
 We modeled The MC5's performance on those records.
 Everything we did was on a gut level about sweat and energy.
 It was anti-refinement.
 That's what we were consciously going for.

 The Master Tapes Were Lost (For A While)